Image from Wyrmshadow

 - Miracle City - Text by Anders Sandberg

-A former xenosophont world, encrusted with fractal buildings extending far into orbit.
+A planet/megastructure constructed by a former xenosophont civilization that is encrusted with fractal buildings that extend far into orbit.

 - Mithras (Fata Morgana) - Text by M. Alan Kazlev, Steve Bowers